 Good: At a minimum, test for pH.
 That’s a measure of the acidity or alkalinity of your soil.
 Most grasses like slightly acidic soil, with a pH of 6.2 to 7.

-A simple moisture and pH tester can be found for $10 or less.
+A simple moisture and pH tester can be found for $10.

 Better: Also test for the major nutrients in your soil.
 For around $20, you can get a kit that in addition to testing for pH, will test for the major plant-building nutrients, nitrogen, phosphorus and potash — the N, P, and K numbers you see on all bags of fertilizers.